 Don’t trash the locker room.
 Pick up your towels, and don’t leave hair or toothpaste in the sink.

-Don't lift heavy weights without a spotter.
-If you are into heavy-duty weight lifting that drives your muscles to the boundary, you never know when you will experience instantaneous muscle failure.
+Don’t lift heavy weights without a spotter.
+Are you into heavy-duty weight lifting that drives your muscles to the limit?
+You never know when you will experience instantaneous muscle failure.
 If this occurs, sorry to say the dumbbells or barbell you are lifting will drop directly on your face, chest or toes.
 Select your spotter well.
 If you lose control you want to ensure he knows how to properly grab hold of the weights.

 Do offer to work in, especially when the gym is packed.

 Don’t scream with every lift.